-Applicants can access electronic copies (eg email, CD, USB, downloadable from a weblink) or hardcopies.
-Hardcopies will usually be in the form of A4 photocopies, but could also be, for example, large scale maps, building plans, or x-rays.
+Applicants can be given access to electronic copies (eg PDFs of documents provided by email, CD, USB or downloadable from a weblink) or hardcopies.
+Hardcopies may be given in the form of, for example, printouts, photocopies, large scale maps, building plans, or x-rays.

 Access by inspection

 Applicants can choose access by inspection or inspection may be the only form of access available, for example, where the document is subject to third party copyright.
 Documents must be redacted to remove exempt, irrelevant, or contrary to the public interest information before the applicant inspects them.